When is Enola Holmes' Netflix release date? See the trailer for Millie Bobby Brown's Sherlock film

 Enola Holmes books

-If you want to get a head start on the novels before Netflix releases this adaptation, look no further.
+If you want to get a head start on the Enola Holmes books before Netflix releases this adaptation, look no further.

 The Enola Holmes Mysteries, written by American author Nancy Springer, consists of six books: